sbesada/java.math.numerical.library/README.md

 There are examples in the test folder

-Book Reference: Numerical recepies in C: https://en.wikipedia.org/wiki/Numerical_Recipes
+Book Reference: Numerical recepies in C (https://en.wikipedia.org/wiki/Numerical_Recipes)

 Enjoy it!!